 We understand what it takes to get you to sobriety at The Watershed.
 Therefore, we offer a variety of programs, which are derived from eastern and western medicine, to help create an individualized pain killers treatment program for you.
-However, as anyone will tell you, the first step to sobriety starts with you seeing that you do have an addiction to pain killers and wanting to be sober again.
+However, as anyone will tell you, the first step to sobriety starts with you seeing that you do have an addiction to pain killers and the desire to be sober again.

-As stated above, your courage will lead you to your pain killers treatment.
-This understanding refers to knowing how and when your addiction started.
-It means learning to cope with life without your pain killers.
-Moreover, it means understanding that there is a hope of healing for you at The Watershed.
+At The Watershed, we are dedicated to providing effective treatment for addiction with our full continuum of care.
 We believe that knowledge gives you the power to overcome your addiction to pain killers and understanding the different aspects of your addiction and pain killers treatment is what will give you this power.

-At The Watershed, we want to keep you informed in every part of your pain killers treatment because this is the only way that you can truly understand the purpose behind it.
-This understanding starts as you go through an intense medical assessment so we can decide what tools you will need to overcome your addiction and then by creating an individualized treatment plan around that information.
+At The Watershed, we want to keep you informed during each part of your pain killers treatment because this is the only way that you can truly understand the purpose behind it.
+This understanding starts as you go through an intense medical assessment so we can decide what tools you will need to overcome your addiction.
+Afterward, an individualized treatment plan will be created based on this information to provide you treatment that is tailored to your specific needs.
 During this individualized pain killers treatment plan, you will begin to explore the different areas of your addiction and then be given the tools to deal with those areas.

 If you need help understanding your pain killers addiction, you can call The Watershed at 1-800-861-1768.